twooldridge/workshop/Day_1.md

+**Random notes for things to add when relevant**
+- use of screen
+- xargs/parallel
+- sed, awk, cut, tr
+- vim/nano, less

 # Setup

 For this workshop we'll need to setup a designated conda environment.
 While one *could* use their standard conda environment for everything, I personally like to have specific environments for specific workflows to avoid compatbility issues and clashing between different projects.